Mark Blagrove: Sensory processing sensitivity

-In humans high Sensory Processing Sensitivity refers to greater responsivity to stimuli, slower, deeper processing, aesthetic sensitivity, and low threshold for sensory discomfort.
-It is measured by the Highly Sensitive Person Scale.
-Blagrove and colleagues have shown that score on the HSPS correlates significantly with ability to detect spoken words that are present but degraded in auditory stimuli.
-Sensory Processing Sensitivity has been shown by Blagrove and colleagues to be a predisposing factor for nightmares.
+In humans, high sensory processing sensitivity refers to greater responsivity to stimuli, slower, deeper processing, aesthetic sensitivity, and low threshold for sensory discomfort.
+It is measured by the highly sensitive person scale.
+Blagrove and colleagues have shown that score on the HSPS correlates significantly with ability to detect spoken words that are present but degraded in auditory stimuli and that the Positive Sensory Responsivity dimension of HSPS predicts perceptual advantage in detection and identification of visually degraded stimuli (Williams & Blagrove, 2024).
+Sensory processing sensitivity has been shown by Blagrove and colleagues to be a predisposing factor for nightmares.

+Lucid dreaming

+Blagrove has shown personality and cognitive characteristics of people who frequently have lucid dreams, and addressed the possibility of using training to increase individuals' frequency of lucid dreaming.
+However, Soffer–Dudek's review of lucid dreaming research, which included the personality findings above, concluded that there may be possible adverse effects of lucid dreaming and of induction of lucid dreaming.

 Dream-lag

 One of Blagrove's series of findings concerns the "dream-lag effect".
 A study in 2011 "investigates evidence, from dream reports, for memory consolidation during sleep".
-A second study in 2015 shows that "incorporation of details from waking life events into Rapid Eye Movement (REM) sleep dreams has been found to be highest on the night after, and then 5–7 nights after events (termed, respectively, the day-residue and dream-lag effects).".
+A second study in 2015 shows that "incorporation of details from waking life events into rapid eye movement sleep dreams has been found to be highest on the night after, and then 5–7 nights after events (termed, respectively, the day-residue and dream-lag effects).".
 A third study into the "dream-lag effect" in 2019 was "the first to categorize types of waking life experiences and compare their incorporation into dreams across multiple successive nights."
 The chosen categories were: major daily activities (such as going to work or university, meals and shopping); personally significant events (such as emotional events); and major concerns (such as money problems or exam stress), and participants were asked to maintain diary entries both for these categories of waking experience, accompanying emotion and its intensity, and to record their dreams.
 The study found that "personally significant events persist, but not major daily activities or concerns."